Reviews You Can Rely On

 Our Verdict

 The Dyson V15s Submarine stood near the top throughout our testing thanks to its impressive suction power, which we measured to be more than double the average of all the cordless vacuums we tested.
-Having the power to lift dirt from deep within carpets gives this vacuum an edge over most of the competition, but how is this detect model different from the Dyson V15 Detect?
-The key feature difference is the inclusion of a motorized wet mop cleaner head in addition to the standard Digital Motorbar head (for carpet) and the Fluffy Optic head (for hardwood). for those who value premium features, strong cleaning, and want to cut down on the number of devices in their routine.
+Having the power to lift dirt from deep within carpets gives this vacuum an edge over most of the competition.
+But you may be wondering how this model is different from the Dyson V15 Detect?
+The key feature difference is the addition of a motorized wet mop cleaner head, which is part of a plethora of useful attachments included in the package deal.
+It doesn't work wonders on your floors, and you need additional passes to pick up most messes, but if you love Dyson and have the extra money to spend, this is a convenient add-on.

 REASONS TO BUY